NekoYellow/competitive-programming-templates/README.md

 # competitive-programming-templates

-Common dsa templates in competitive programming for self-use.
+Frequently used dsa templates in competitive programming for self-use.

 Also a few common data structures implemented in python at directory pyds.